SmartlyDressedGames/Unturned-Docs/assets/tag-asset.rst

 Tag Assets
 ==========

-Although **Tags** have some display properties, they primarily serve as a unique identifier—particularly useful for compatibility between mods.
+Although **tags** have some display properties, their primary purpose is to act as a unique identifier shared across multiple assets.
+This makes them especially useful for cross-mod compatibility.

+Currently, tags are used in two ways:

+1. Workstation crafting capabilities.
+2. Blueprint categorization.

 **GUID** *32-digit hexadecimal*: Refer to :ref:`doc_data_guid` documentation.